shobhitsadwal/workout_tracker_using_OpenAI/README.md

 ### creation of sheety to work with the google sheets
 we are storing the information in the google sheets because the information is directly reached to the google sheets and also there are many API's to directly communicate with google sheets online.
 One such api poster and getter to googgle sheets is sheety .
-Sheety provides continious integration with our google shhets for storing the information , to read more about sheety refer to
+Sheety provides continious integration with our google sheets for storing the information , to read more about sheety refer to
 - https://sheety.co/
 - https://sheety.co/docs